Electric cars and Vehicle-to-Grid: is the future of mobility two-way?

 V2G technology enables electric cars to become an active part of the energy system, interacting bidirectionally with the power grid.

-With smart charging stations and advanced communication systems, electric cars not only draw power from the grid to recharge their batteries, but can also return power to the grid when needed.
+With smart charging stations and advanced communication systems, electric cars not only draw power from the grid to charge their batteries, but can also return power to the grid when needed.

 This could help improve the efficiency and stability of the electricity system, especially in the context of increasing use of renewable energy.